 Policies and Rules for Undergraduate Students

-The University Faculty Senate, at its meeting on April 30, 1985, adopted a comprehensive definition of General Education.
-This definition was revised in the General Education report adopted by the Senate on December 2, 1997, as follows (with the exception of updated information highlighted with bold below regarding First-Year Seminar requirements [now First-Year Engagement Program] as revised April 29, 2008, and Intercultural and International Competence requirements as revised April 27, 2004):
+The University Faculty Senate, at its meeting in April 2015, adopted a comprehensive revision of General Education Learning Objectives and requirements.
+This revision was further detailed in the General Education report adopted by the Senate in March 2016.
+The First-Year Engagement Program as described was revised April 29, 2008, and Intercultural and International Competence requirements was updated on April 27, 2004):

+The General Education curriculum will enable students to acquire skills, knowledge, and experiences for living in interconnected contexts, so they can contribute to making life better for others, themselves, and the world.
 General Education encompasses the breadth of knowledge involving the major intellectual and aesthetic skills and achievements of humanity.
-This must include understanding and appreciation of the pluralistic nature of knowledge epitomized by the natural sciences, quantitative skills, social-behavioral sciences, humanities and arts.
+This must include understanding and appreciation of the pluralistic nature of knowledge epitomized by the natural sciences, quantitative skills, social and behavioral sciences, humanities, and arts.
 To achieve and share such an understanding and appreciation, skills in self-expression, quantitative analysis, information literacy, and collaborative interaction are necessary.
-General Education aids students in developing intellectual curiosity, strengthened ability to think, and a deeper sense of aesthetic appreciation.
+General Education aids students in developing intellectual curiosity, a strengthened ability to think, and a deeper sense of aesthetic appreciation.
 General Education, in essence, aims to cultivate a knowledgeable, informed, literate human being.
-In addition, the University Faculty Senate, at its meeting on December 2, 1997, mandated an integration of key competencies and emphasis on active learning (writing, speaking, quantitative skills, information and computer literacy, problem solving and critical thinking, team-work, and intercultural and international competence), as appropriate, in all General Education courses.

 Courses taken to meet General Education program requirements may not be taken under the Satisfactory-Unsatisfactory option.

-General Education consists of 45 credits distributed among two General Education components: 1.
-Skills (15 credits) in writing/speaking and quantification and 2.
-Knowledge Domains (30 credits) in the natural sciences, arts, humanities, social and behavioral sciences, and health and physical activity.
+The baccalaureate degree General Education program consists of 45 credits that are distributed among three General Education components: foundations courses in writing, speaking and quantification (15 credits), knowledge domains in the Arts, Humanities, Natural Sciences, Social and Behavioral Sciences, and Health and Wellness (30 credits), and Integrative Studies (6 credits that overlap with the knowledge domain requirement) that bridges commonality and intersections between the Knowledge Domains.
 There are three additional requirements that may be completed as a part of either General Education courses or courses required in the major.
 These requirements, which every baccalaureate degree student must complete, are 3 credits of United States Cultures, 3 credits of International Cultures, and 3 credits of Writing Across the Curriculum course work.